-Table values for 1% upper and lower limits derived from March 2007 HDC report.
+Table values for 1% upper and lower limits derived from March 2007 HDC report, as updated for Units 5-6 in March 2019.
 Flow (cfs) is calculated as a function of turbine efficiency, project head, and power output (MW).
 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).

-Unit 3 is out of service for turbine replacement,.
+Unit 3 is out of service for turbine replacement, currently scheduled for completion in 2020.
 Table will be revised after completion of U3 turbine replacement and index testing.

-Units 5 and 6 have fixed blades and a restricted operating range of approximately 13-14 kcfs (based on 2017 U5 abbreviated index test).
+Units 5 and 6 have fixed blades and a restricted operating range of approximately 13-14 kcfs (based on 2017 U5 and 2019 U6 abbreviated index test).
 These units will have a restricted operating range until the blade seals are repaired/replaced.